sses7757/Althea/README.md

   -  From the lowest level like BLAS
   -  To the highest level like general eigen-solver
 - Highly Modularized : composed of several parts
+  - `Althea` -- basic definitions such as the abstract runtime API class to be inherited by all APIs in all modules and the abstract storage structures and classes used across the whole library are defined in the base namespce `Althea`
-  - `Memory` -- native storage related classes provide a unified and easy-to-use interface for accessing and manipulating memory on different devices
+  - `Althea.Storage` -- native storage related structures and classes which provide a unified and easy-to-use interface for accessing and manipulating memory blocks and local/remote files on different devices
-  - `NativeTypes` -- interfaces, implementations and helper methods for native types used to communicate with interfaces of heavy computations which also provides support for possible future real and complex types
+  - `Althea.NativeTypes` -- interfaces, implementations and helper methods for native types used to communicate with interfaces of heavy computations which also provides support for possible future real and complex types
-  - `Arrays` -- interfaces for vectors, matrices and tensors and their concrete classes
+  - `Althea.Arrays` -- interfaces for vectors, matrices and tensors and their concrete classes
     - `Vectors`
     - `Matrices`
     - `Tensors`
-  - `LinearAlgebra` -- interfaces for dense and sparse vectors and matrices operations which actually handles the final computations and unified accessing points of them
+  - `Althea.LinearAlgebra` -- interfaces for dense and sparse vectors and matrices operations which actually handles the final computations and unified accessing points of them
     - `Dense`
     - `Sparse`
-  - `TensorAlgebra` -- interfaces for dense and sparse tensors operations which actually handles the final computations and unified accessing points of them
+  - `Althea.TensorAlgebra` -- interfaces for dense and sparse tensors operations which actually handles the final computations and unified accessing points of them
     - `Dense`
     - `Sparse`
-  - `Statistics` -- interfaces for random number generators and random distributions, etc which actually handles the final computations and unified accessing points of them
+  - `Althea.Statistics` -- interfaces for random number generators and random distributions, etc which actually handles the final computations and unified accessing points of them
     - `RandomNumberGenerators`
     - `Distributions`
     - T.B.D.
-  - `GeneralSolves` -- interfaces and several implementations for general and interface-based equation and eigen solvers and optimizers, also has unified accessing points
+  - `Althea.Solves` -- interfaces and several implementations for general and interface-based equation and eigen solvers and optimizers, also has unified accessing points
     - `EquationSolvers`
     - `Optimizers`
     - `EigenSolvers`
-  - `Helpers` -- classes and methods to improve the accessibility of other modules, also has interfaces for device information and their unified accessing points
+  - `Althea.Helpers` -- classes and methods to improve the accessibility of other modules, also has interfaces for device information and their unified accessing points
-  - `Linq` -- `System.Linq` like extend methods for `IReadOnlyList<T>` and `Span<T>` of C#
+  - `Althea.Linq` -- `System.Linq` like extend methods for `IReadOnlyList<T>` and `Span<T>` of C#
+  - `Althea.Backend.CSharp` -- default implementations of storage, linear algebra operations and random number generators using only C# language to make sure the basic functionalities of this library works in case both CUDA and MKL and other custom backends are not available
-  - `Cuda` -- default implementations of linear and tensor algebra operations using CUDA, cuTENSOR (or [CUTT](https://github.com/ap-hynninen/cutt) when cuTENSOR is not available) and custom functions written in CUDA
+  - `Althea.Backend.Cuda` -- default implementations of storage, linear and tensor algebra operations and random number generators using CUDA, cuTENSOR (or [CUTT](https://github.com/ap-hynninen/cutt) when cuTENSOR is not available) and custom functions written in CUDA
-  - `Mkl` -- default implementations of linear and tensor algebra operations using MKL, [HPTT](https://github.com/springer13/hptt) and custom functions written in OpenMP
+  - `Althea.Backend.Mkl` -- default implementations of storage, linear and tensor algebra operations and random number generators using MKL, [HPTT](https://github.com/springer13/hptt) and custom functions written in OpenMP
 - Fully Aspect- and Interface- Oriented : from top to bottom
   - Algorithms based on interfaces such as the Lanczos, Krylov-Schur and GMERS algorithms
   - Unified accessing points